 For Masters students, our expertise in the above areas of Philosophy is put to work in delivering a unique and intellectually stimulating range of courses.
-As well as an MA in Philosophy, we offer the following more tailored courses: Philosophy of Language and Linguistics; Philosophy of Religion and Ethics; Philosophy of Mind and Cognitive Science and Philosophy of Health and Happiness.
-These courses take advantage of our strengths in philosophy of language, philosophy of psychiatry, philosophy of health and disease, philosophy of cognitive science and philosophy of religion.
-We also have a particular strength in ethics, especially in applied and global ethics, reflected in our Masters in Global Ethics .
+As well as an MA in Philosophy, we offer the following more tailored courses: Philosophy of Religion and Ethics and Philosophy of Mind and Cognitive Science.
+These courses take advantage of our strengths in philosophy of mind, philosophy of psychiatry, philosophy of health and disease, philosophy of cognitive science, and philosophy of religion.
+We also have a particular strength in ethics, especially in applied and global ethics, reflected in our Masters degrees in Global Ethics .

-We have just launched a new MA in International Law, Ethics and Politics in collaboration with Birmingham Law School and the Department of Political Science.
-Applications are now open for entry in September 2013.
+We also offer an interdisciplinary Masters course - the MA in International Law, Ethics and Politics - which is organised in collaboration with Birmingham Law School and the Department of Political Science.

 We have a thriving community of research students, who support each other in addition to the support they receive from the department.
 We currently have students researching ethics, metaphysics, the history of philosophy, philosophy of religion and more.
-Some examples of recent PhDs completed in the department can be found on the ‘postgraduate research’ page, and students interested in applying can find more information about the areas that we can supervise on the ‘areas of supervision’ page.
+Some examples of recent PhDs completed in the department can be found on the ‘postgraduate research’ page, and students interested in applying can find more information about the areas that we can supervise on the ‘find a supervisor in Philosophy’ page.

-These research projects and areas of expertise feed into the work of our research centres and clusters: ethics, philosophy of religion, health and happiness, philosophy of language, metaphysics, mind and global ethics.
+These research projects and areas of expertise feed into the work of our research centres and clusters: global ethics, philosophy of mind, psychology and psychiatry and philosophical logic, language and metaphysics.

 All members of the Department of Philosophy are always happy to be contacted about any aspect of our teaching and research.
 You can find details of current and appointed staff on our staff pages.